luxonis/depthai-python/README.md

      Then open [http://localhost:8000](http://localhost:8000).

-     This will build documentation based on current sources, so if some new changes will be made, these commnads will have to be run again to build updated website
+     This will build documentation based on current sources, so if some new changes will be made, run this command in a new terminal window to update the website source

+     ```
+     cmake --build build --parallel --target sphinx
+     ```

+     Then refresh your page - it should load the updated website that was just built

 ## Installation